ini_set('display_errors', TRUE); error_reporting(E_ALL);

 Dr. Tan is a board-certified clinical neuropsychologist with the American Board of Clinical Neuropsychology with specialized clinical expertise in neuropsychological assessment of individuals with complex medical conditions such as epilepsy.
 She currently practices as a Registered Psychologist in the Epilepsy Program at Vancouver General Hospital, and is a Clinical Assistant Professor in the Division of Neurology at the University of British Columbia.
 In addition to her clinical and supervisory duties, Dr. Tan also serves as a reviewer for neuropsychology journals.
 She has published numerous research articles and book chapters on neuropsychological issues in complex medical and psychological conditions.
 She received her Ph.D. in Clinical Psychology with Neuropsychology Specialization from the University of Victoria, Canada, completed her pre-doctoral residency at the Alpert Medical School of Brown University Clinical Psychology Training Consortium, and her post-doctoral clinical fellowship at the Alpert Medical School of Brown University/Rhode Island Hospital, USA.

-Clinical Assistant Professor and Epilepsy Neuropsychiatrist at Vancouver General Hospital
+Clinical Associate Professor and Epilepsy Neuropsychiatrist at Vancouver General Hospital

 Nurse Clinician Neurology Department at BC Children’s Hospital